Constraints on Upper Cutoffs in the Mass Functions of Young Star Clusters: Cluster Mass Functions

 \section{Cluster Mass Functions}

 We re-examine the mass functions of the cluster population in eight galaxies from our previous studies \citep{Chandar15, Chandar17}.
-The identification and photometry of clusters is based on $UBVI$H$\alpha$ images taken wih the {\em Hubble Space Telescope} ($HST$) for NGC 4214, NGC 4449, M83, M51, the Antennae, and NGC 3256, and $UBVR$ images taken with the Michigan Curtis Schmidt telescope \citep{Massey02} for the LMC and SMC.
+The selection and photometry of clusters is based on $UBVI$H$\alpha$ images taken with the {\em Hubble Space Telescope} ($HST$) for NGC 4214 \citep{Chandar17}, NGC 4449 \citep{Rangelov11}, M83 (Whitmore et al. in prep), M51 \citep{Chandar16}, the Antennae \citep{Whitmore10}, and NGC 3256 \citep{Mulia16}, and $UBVR$ images taken with the Michigan Curtis Schmidt telescope for the LMC and SMC \citep{Hunter03}.
 Clusters were selected to be compact, but no attempt was made to distinguish bound from unbound clusters based on their appearance.
-The number of clusters varies from a few hundred (e.g., NGC~4449 and NGC~4214) to many thousands (e.g., M83, M51, the Antennae).
-The mass and age of each cluster were determined by comparing the observed shape of the spectral energy distribution with predictions from the \citet{Bruzual03} models, assuming a \citet{Chabrier03} stellar IMF, and a Milky Way extinction law \citep{Fitzpatrick99}.
-Details of the observations, data reduction, and the cluster catalogs can be found in \citet{Chandar17} and the references therein.
+The number of clusters in each galaxy varies from a few hundred (e.g., NGC~4449 and NGC~4214) to many thousands (e.g., M83, M51, the Antennae).
+The mass and age of each cluster were estimated by comparing the observed shape of the spectral energy distribution with predictions from the \citet{Bruzual03} stellar population models, assuming a \citet{Chabrier03} stellar IMF, and a Milky Way extinction law \citep{Fitzpatrick99}.
+Details of the observations, data reduction, and the cluster catalogs can be found in \citet{Chandar17} and the references therein\footnote{The 8 cluster catalogs are available at: \\ http://photon.panet.utoledo.edu/owncloud/index.php/s/GZempSsP7pWYJO4}.

-The major uncertainty in our mass estimates comes from uncertainties in the $M/L$ values, which in turn come from uncertainties in the ages.
-For most clusters, the typical uncertainties are $\sim0.3$ in ~log~$M$, corresponding to a factor of $\sim2$ in $M$ \citep[e.g.][]{Fall05, Chandar10, deGrijs06}.
-The uncertainties may be larger for clusters with ages in the interval 10-100 Myr, where the stellar population models show loops in color-color space, potentially leading to non-unique age and hence mass estimates.
+The major uncertainty in the mass estimates of young clusters comes from uncertainty in the ages, through the age-dependent mass-to-light ratios from the stellar population models.
+Clusters with ages $\tau \lea 10$~Myr and $\tau \approx100-400$~Myr have typical uncertainties of $\sim0.3$ in ~log~$M$, corresponding to a factor of $\sim2$ in $M$ \citep[e.g.][]{Hunter03, Fall05, Chandar10, deGrijs06}.
+The uncertainties may be larger for clusters with ages in the interval $\tau=10-100$ Myr, where the stellar population models show loops in color-color space, potentially leading to non-unique age and hence mass estimates.
 Errors in the distance or assumed stellar IMF will not affect the {\em shape} of the cluster mass function, although they will affect the normalization.
+Stochastic fluctuations in the luminosities and colors of clusters may affect determinations of the mass function below $\sim3\times10^3~M_{\odot}$, but not at the higher masses of interest here \citep{Fouesneau12, Krumholz15, Krumholz18}.